15.1. Citations and references

 • Song S, Bokkers RPH, Edwardson MA , Brown T, Shah S, Cox RW, Saad ZS, Reynolds RC, Glen DR, Cohen LG, Latour LL (2017).
 Temporal similarity perfusion mapping: A standardized and model-free method for detecting perfusion deficits in stroke.
 PLoS ONE 12, Article number e0185552. doi: 10.1371/journal.pone.0185552

-If you use 3ddelay, please cite:
+If you use 3ddelay, please refer to:

 ... and if you want to read more about automatic segmentation using other classification methods, with application to a variety of healthy brains, as well as those with disease, severe atrophy and lesions, please see: